MicrosoftDocs/MIMDocs/MIMDocs/gmsa-sync.md

 MIM Service
 -----------

+>[!IMPORTANT]
-*Important: The following process must be used when first converting the MIM Service related accounts to be gMSA accounts.
+>The following process must be used when first converting the MIM Service related accounts to be gMSA accounts.
 The PowerShell cmdlets noted in the Appendix can only be used to change the account information once the initial configuration has been done.*